maksimdk/maksimdk/README.md

 ###

-<p align="left">I'm a junior front-end developer.
+<p align="left">Hi, I'm a junior front-end developer.
 Competent, focused, always striving for self-development.
 Qualified, responsible and diligent engineer ready to solve various tasks innovatively.
 I am currently taking courses at IT School Intellect Fox and constantly improving my knowledge in a technology stack such as: HTML, CSS, JavaScript, React and Redux.</p>

 ###